-[Section 40 amended by No. 84 of 2004 s.
+[Section 40 amended: No. 84 of 2004 s.
 51.]

 41. Jury’s entitlements when together

 At any time when a jury in a criminal trial is required to be together during any adjournment of the trial, it is to be kept in a private place and provided with such accommodation, food and drink as the judge may order.